Ostrinia scapulalis: Distribution

 O. scapulalis is most commonly found in the western (from western Europe to Russia) and eastern (from eastern China to Japan) Palearctic regions.
 However, this species' distribution may be wider than that, and may even be continuous from Europe to Japan.
 Japan has a significantly large concentration of moths, and the bulk of studies performed there are conducted on the adzuki bean borer.
 The moth thrives in the habitats and the natural resources found in both the western and eastern Palearctic regions.

 Enemies

 Diseases

-Wolbachia bacteria is responsible for one of the most prevalent diseases for O. scapulalis.
+Wolbachia bacteria are responsible for one of the most prevalent diseases for O. scapulalis.
 These bacteria are maternally transmitted and their presence can cause many reproductive abnormalities in arthropods such as the adzuki bean borer.
 Namely, the bacteria can convert genetic males into functional females in a process known as feminization.
 This can skew the sex ratio of a population, which may in turn lower reproductive rates.